Marauder (vehicle): Production

-Russia

-In 2022 the Marauder has been spotted in Mariupol during the Russo-Ukrainian War.

 Jordan

-In 2008, for the manufacturing and production of the Marauder, the Paramount Group entered into an agreement with the King Abdullah Design and Development Bureau (KADDB), Jordan's primary governmental military agency that develops and manufactures defence systems, and which serves as an independent technical advisor to the Jordanian Armed Forces (JAF).
+In 2008, for the manufacturing and production of the Marauder, the Paramount Group entered into an agreement with the King Abdullah Design and Development Bureau (now Jordan Design and Development Bureau), Jordan's primary governmental military agency that develops and manufactures defence systems, and which serves as an independent technical advisor to the Jordanian Armed Forces (JAF).
 As well as being a manufacturer, Jordan was the first customer for the Marauder.

 Azerbaijan

 The Marauder is also manufactured in Azerbaijan by the Ministry of Defence Industry of Azerbaijan through a joint agreement with Paramount.

 Kazakhstan

 Kazakhstan Engineering makes the Marauder under licence as the Arlan under the joint-venture Kazakhstan Paramount Engineering after their announcement in 2018.
 In the same year, they announced 70% of their radios and remote-control weapon-stations were local-made.

 Near Astana, construction of the factory started in 2014, and was complete a year later.